top of page

 Soup Kitchen

-Read on to find out about some of the grassroots charities and community groups WFC has recently helped – and how, in their words, our support has helped them.
+Read on to find out about some of the grassroots charities and community groups which WFC has recently supported with grants.

 Health